Clare B. Dunkle

 Clare B. Dunkle (born June 11, 1964) is an American children's fantasy author and librarian.

 Biography

 Dunkle was born Clare Buckalew in Fort Worth, Texas.
-She earned a B.A. in Russian with a minor in Latin from Trinity University in San Antonio and worked in Trinity University's library after earning her M.L.S. from Indiana University.
+She earned a B.A. in Russian with a minor in Latin from Trinity University in San Antonio and worked in Trinity University's library after earning her Master of Library Science from Indiana University Bloomington.
 For seven years, she and her family lived in the Rheinland Pfalz region of Germany not far from the Roman city of Trier.
 Her daughters (Elena and Valerie) attended a boarding school there and read her first four books as a series of letters from home.